TomasHubelbauer/modern-office-git-diff/doc/notes.md

 Attempted to fix GitLab CI to use `pwsh` because the image is Linux based.

+Added dependency installation to the script to install Node, Yarn, NVM.

 ## 2018-01-02 continued

 Using WSL (Ubuntu) to test portability of the PowerShell script.